-KDJ is an indicator designed with the sole purpose of making your trading efforts as effective as possible, and certainly deserve your attention.
-KDJ excels at determining both the trend and optimal entry points.
+KDJ is an indicator designed with the sole purpose of making your trading efforts as effective as possible and certainly deserves your attention.
+KDJ can help you determine both the trend direction and optimal entry points.

-It is worth mentioning that just as any other trend-following indicator, KDJ will provide a lot of false signals during the flat market.
-For this reason, it is believed by many traders to be worth using on longer timeframes.
+It is worth mentioning that just as any other trend-following indicator, KDJ can and will provide a lot of false signals during the flat market.
+For this exact reason, it is believed by many traders to be worth using on longer timeframes.

-You can set the indicator in three easy steps:
+You can set the indicator in four easy steps:

 - Go to ‘Indicators’ (bottom left corner of the screen);

 - Choose KDJ from the list of available options;

 How to trade?